-A high-functioning alcoholic is someone who may be able to limit what others see about their drinking.
+A high-functioning alcoholic may be able to limit what others see about their drinking.
 The typical outward signs don’t appear as readily.
-This is why you could work with someone or spend time with them at community events and not see evidence of a drinking problem.
+You could work with someone or spend time with them at community events and not see evidence of a drinking problem.

 Why is it important to become aware of another person’s substance use?
 If this person is someone you care about, offering support will be critical in getting them the help they need.
-If they haven’t revealed an issue with alcohol use yet, there are numerous reasons they’ve hidden it.
+If they have yet to reveal an issue with alcohol use, there are numerous reasons they’ve hidden it.
 We’ll explore some of them later.

 First, let’s introduce seven signs that someone you know is a high-functioning alcoholic.

 If your loved one is exhibiting one or more of the warning signs below, contact Hannah’s House for help.

 The following are some signs to watch for if you believe a loved one is a high-functioning alcoholic.